elastic/cloud-on-k8s/operators/cmd/cert-initializer/README.md

 ## Expected shared volumes

 * Private key: created and read by the cert-initializer, shared with the Elasticsearch container once started.
-Must persist across pod restarts through a volume (emptyDir should be fine).
 * CSR file: mounted in a secret volume by the operator, read by the cert-initializer.
 * Cert file: mounted in a secret volume by the operator, read by the cert-initializer and the Elasticsearch container.

 ## Reusing data

 Since the operator stores the CSR retrieved from the cert-initializer into a secret, it is able to issue a new certificate compatible with a previous CSR (and with an existing private key in the ES pod).
 This allows rotation of the CA cert.
-If the ES pod gets restarted, the private key may be preserved if mounted on a persistent volume.
-In such case, the existing certificate can be reused.
+This works as long as the pod still holds the private key corresponding to the CSR.
-For cases where the private key is not preserved, a new one will be generated, incompatible with the existing certificate.
-The operator will notice the cert-initializer init container is still in a "Running" state, hence request for the new CSR corresponding to the new private key, and update the certificate accordingly.
+When the pod is started, it does not have any private key yet, but may have an existing certificate (restart case).
+In such case, a new private key will be generated, incompatible with the existing certificate.
+The operator will notice the cert-initializer init container is in a "Running" state, request a new CSR corresponding to the new private key, and update the certificate accordingly.